Self-Knowledge and Epistemic Explanation

 You can only phenomenally imagine what you have already experienced.
 But appreciating literary comparisons can nonetheless give you new phenomenal concepts, and thereby expand the range of what you can actively call to mind in phenomenal imagination.
 I outline the conditions that must hold to make sense of this expansion of the phenomenal imagination, and apply them to analyze some fragments of poetry.
 With these conditions in mind, we can see that philosophy cannot itself bring about such imaginative expansion, but poetry often does.
 Email me for a manuscript.

-The Things at Mare's House (Short Story)
+The Things at Mare's House (Manuscript available on request)

 Mare, the recent widow of an acclaimed artist, tries to refuse remuneration from a guest who spills mousse de saumon on a beloved Andean rug.
 His insistence draws her back to a world she has been avoiding.
 Email me for a manuscript.

-Blue Lagoon Cliff Jump (Short Story)
+Blue Lagoon Cliff Jump (Manuscript available on request)

 A young couple's relationship comes to an abrupt, awkward end in a misunderstanding at a cliff jump on the island of Nusa Lembongan, Indonesia.
 Email me for a manuscript.